 These three-ingredient peanut butter cookies are made from scratch using ingredients you most likely already have at home.
-They are naturally gluten-free, quick, and really easy to make.
 From start to finish, they take less than 30 minutes!
 I also like that this makes a small batch.

 This recipe will make about 15 - 18 cookies, depending on how large you make the cookies.
-Honestly, I think these are the best peanut butter cookies - they have the best peanut butter flavor!
+Honestly, these are the best peanut butter cookies - they have the best flavor!

 Table of contents

 Here's a simple tip I learned years ago.
 When measuring sticky ingredients, spray cooking baking spray in your measuring cup.
 Then all your ingredient comes out easily!